ding-an/Stirling-PDF/README.md

 ### Prerequisites

 - User must have the folder ./configs volumed within docker so that it is retained during updates.
-- Docker users must download the security jar version by setting ``DOCKER_ENABLE_SECURITY`` to ``true`` in environment variables.
+- Docker users must download the security jar version by setting `DOCKER_ENABLE_SECURITY` to `true` in environment variables.
-- Then either enable login via the settings.yml file or via setting ``SECURITY_ENABLE_LOGIN`` to ``true``
+- Then either enable login via the settings.yml file or via setting `SECURITY_ENABLE_LOGIN` to `true`
-- Now the initial user will be generated with username ``admin`` and password ``stirling``.
+- Now the initial user will be generated with username `admin` and password `stirling`.
 On login you will be forced to change the password to a new one.
-You can also use the environment variables ``SECURITY_INITIALLOGIN_USERNAME`` and  ``SECURITY_INITIALLOGIN_PASSWORD`` to set your own straight away (Recommended to remove them after user creation).
+You can also use the environment variables `SECURITY_INITIALLOGIN_USERNAME` and `SECURITY_INITIALLOGIN_PASSWORD` to set your own straight away (Recommended to remove them after user creation).

 Once the above has been done, on restart, a new stirling-pdf-DB.mv.db will show if everything worked.

-When you login to Stirling PDF you will be redirected to /login page to login with those default credentials.
+When you login to MyPDFTools you will be redirected to /login page to login with those default credentials.
 After login everything should function as normal

 To access your account settings go to Account settings in the settings cog menu (top right in navbar) This Account settings menu is also where you find your API key.